 It is a porridge-like alternation of Maize, Buckwheat, Barley, or Millet.
 Vegetable can be spinach and fresh greens, fermented and dried greens, white radish, potatoes, green beans, cauliflower, cabbage, pumpkin, etc. Yogurt and curried chicken or fish are served as side dishes with few varieties of pickle.
 However, in some places, the meat of wild boar (pork) may also be served.

 Sukuti (Smoke-dried buffalo meat): It is a very common and must-have food item.
-Sukuti can be served both as an appetizer/snack by mixing with spices and with tomato sauce, it can also be cooked with a vegetable like potato, zucchini, or pumpkin to make gravy that is highly preferred with dhindo.
-The tanginess from the tomatoes and the mixed-in spices give a real kick to this dish.
+Sukuti can be served both as an appetizer/snack laden with spices and tomato sauce, it can also be cooked alongside vegetables like potato, zucchini, or pumpkin to make gravy that is highly preferred with dhindo.
+The tanginess from the tomatoes and the mixed-in spices gives a real kick to this dish.

 Niuro with Machha (Fiddlehead fern with anchovies): Another side dish in Gurung cuisine is sauteed fiddlehead fern with fermented or dried anchovies with a lot of tomatoes and garlic.
 This is a very simple, yet delightful, side dish that complements the Gurung thali (plate) very well.

-Pickles: Karkalo Ko Aachar and with Karela (bitter gourd) Ko Aachar are two types of pickle eaten by the people.
+Pickles: Karkalo Ko Aachar and with Karela (bitter gourd) Ko Aachar are two types of pickles eaten by the people.
 Karkalo is the Nepali name for the taro plant.
 All three parts of the plant are highly used in Nepali cuisine.
-In this case the leafy part is used to make aachar (pickle).
+In this case, the leafy part is used to make aachar (pickle).
 It is a very different and unique taste to one’s taste buds.